Empathy is the most important driver for business. Here’s why.

 If you want to know more about how organisations can empower their people to use empathy in customer interactions, watch this video here!

-2. How can we prepare ourselves to restart business activities after Corona?
+2. How can we prepare ourselves business activities during Corona?

-Challenge: There will come a time when lockdown will become less strict, and businesses can restart their activities.
-Still, that will come with some challenges too.
+Challenge: Lockdown measures have become less strict, and businesses have restarted their activities.
+Still, that has come with some challenges too.
 How can organisations map these challenges and proactively offer solutions to their customers?

 Empathy and listening are the key ingredients to understand how you can prepare yourself or your customers for this big reopen.
 Now is the time to reach out to customers one-on-one, not to sell them something, but to understand how they feel.
 Ask them how they are doing, how business is going and what their biggest worries and fears are.